csirac2/snazzer/doc/snazzer-send-wrapper.md

 # DESCRIPTION

-This is a wrapper script to be used in place of a real login shell in order to restrict the commands available to the **snazzer-receive** user account which ultimately runs `btrfs send`.
-It may be utilized by adding an entry in the `~/.ssh/authorized_keys` file on a host `remotehost1` under the user account which is accessed with **snazzer-receive**. `~/.ssh/authorized_keys`:
+This is a wrapper script to be used in place of a real login shell (Eg. as an ssh(1) forced command) in order to restrict the commands available to the user account used by **snazzer-receive** to run `btrfs send`.
+It may be utilized by adding an entry in the `~/.ssh/authorized_keys` file on the sending host (Eg.
+`sendinghost1`) under the user account used by **snazzer-receive** to run `btrfs send`.  `~/.ssh/authorized_keys`:

     command="/usr/bin/snazzer-send-wrapper",no-port-forwarding, \
         no-X11-forwarding,no-pty ssh-rsa AAAA...snip...== my key

-And then (as an example) receive btrfs snapshots from this `remotehost1`:
+And then (as an example) receive btrfs snapshots from this `sendinghost1`:

-    snazzer-receive remotehost1 --all
+    snazzer-receive sendinghost1 --all

 # ENVIRONMENT